 Personal information is defined as any information or an opinion, in any form and whether true or not, about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion.

 Real Property Services is a company within CNG Property Group.
 Real Property Services offers a variety of services primarily in strata titles property matters throughout Sydney.
-In addition Real Property Services are licensed under the Property Stock and Business Agents Act 2002 and carry out various functions as strata managers and/or managing agents of Owners Corporations and home unit companies.
+In addition Real Property Services are licensed under the Property and Stock Agents Act 2002 and carry out various functions as strata managers and/or managing agents of Owners Corporations and home unit companies.